lsst-sitcom/sitcomtn-037/index.rst

 Executive Summary
 =================

-The second First-Look Analysis and Feedback Functionality (FAFF) report details the computational tasks and interactions with resultant data products that are needed to support the full 24-hour cycle of sustained observatory operations.
+The second First-Look Analysis and Feedback Functionality (FAFF2) report details the computational tasks and interactions with resultant data products that are needed to support the full 24-hour cycle of sustained observatory operations.
 Starting from a set of use-cases derived from expected commissioning needs and experience with other observatories, we identified two major compute-intensive tasks that are required for near-realtime evaluation of data quality to support nighttime decision making.
 First, a **Rapid Analysis Framework** is needed to run single-frame processing (SFP) through the source detection and measurement steps on bright stars in order to make basic measurements of delivered image quality and optical throughput.
 Second, a **camera image visualization tool** is needed to rapidly display full focal plane images and zoom in to inspect pixel-level details.
 We recommend that compute resources to support both of these tasks be located on the summit so that observers have near-realtime data quality information even in the event of a network outage.
 Basic camera health diagnostics and image display capabilities will run on the Camera Diagnostic Cluster located at the summit.
-Rapid analysis would run on the commissioning (Antu) cluster that is currently in the process of being relocated to the summit.
+Rapid analysis would run on the commissioning (Antu) cluster that is currently in the process of having its hardware relocated to the summit.
-Making these compute resources available for use at the summit, especially Rapid Analysis, is the highest priority recommendation of the FAFF report.
+Making these compute resources available for use at the summit, especially Rapid Analysis, is the highest priority recommendation of the FAFF2 report.

 Once compute resources are available at the summit, the next priorities are to deploy the Rapid Analysis framework, set up the Camera Diagnostic Cluster to perform low-level camera health checks, stand up databases to record the time series of telemetry together with metric values produced by Rapid Analysis and camera health diagnostics (e.g., Sasquatch), and develop the framework for generating alerts that metric values and reduced images are available.
 With this infrastructure in place, we will begin using the tools together to generate, record, alert, and then display metric values.